 Why is this important?

 Helping students bridge from additive to multiplicative thinking is complex but starts early.
-It forms the backbone of the mathematics curriculum and includes important and interconnected ideas such as multiplication, division, fractions, decimals, ratios, percentages and linear functions.
+It forms the backbone of the Mathematics Curriculum and includes important and interconnected ideas such as multiplication, division, fractions, decimals, ratios, percentages and linear functions.
 It requires time, a variety of situations and opportunities to construct their understanding in multiple ways.

-Source: Paying Attention to Proportional Reasoning,p.
+Source: Paying Attention to Proportional Reasoning, 2012, Ontario Ministry of Education. p.
 5-6.

 Proportional Relationships